Relational Long Short-Term Memory for Video Action Recognition: Related Work

 \subsection{Non-local operation for object interaction features}

 Both the convolution and recurrent operations compute spatial and temporal features respectively in a primarily \textit{local} fashion.
 Long-range dependencies are then modeled through applying these local operations repeatedly, often accompanied by downsampling, to propagate signals across space and time domains.
-The non-local operation \cite{wang2017non-local} is one hypothesized solution to handle the remaining problem of object interaction modeling.
+The non-local operation \cite{wang2018non} is one hypothesized solution to handle the remaining problem of object interaction modeling.

 \textbf{Relation reasoning} Exploring object interactions is equivalent to reason the relations of objects.
 Recently, the authors in \cite{santoro2017simple} propose Relation Network (RN), which is a neural network module primarily for relation reasoning.
 It uses one MLP layer on top of a batch of feature vector pairs to learn pairwise relations, where each instance in the batch is a pair of feature vectors at two particular positions in the input feature maps.
 They use this RN module on the visual question-and-answer problem and achieve super-human level performance.
 Following their work, Zhou $et$ $al.$\cite{zhou2017temporal} explore its usage on temporal relation reasoning in videos, which is implemented by sparsely sampling frames from videos and employing RN module to learn the causal relations among frames.
 A similar work for exploring object relations is proposed by \cite{hu2018relation}, where they use 'Scaled Dot-Product Attention'~\cite{vaswani2017attention} to compute object relations.
+Another way to learn object interactions is using Graph Parsing Neural Network (GPNN)~\cite{qi2018learning}, where a graph is built on latent features and the edge weights of the graph are learnt through training by message passing.